GK3382/TEMP-ZAP2GCP-BQ-TRAINING/Bigquery Introduction.md

 ---

-## 5. Simple, Practical Optimization Tips for Business Users
+## 5. Simple, Practical Optimization Tips

-> *No code changes required beyond query writing!*
+*No code changes required beyond query writing!*

-These are the high-impact, easy rules non-technical users can follow to keep queries fast and friendly:
+These are high-impact, easy rules to keep queries fast and efficient: